1. How do Large-cap Equity Funds work?

 Step 3: Get your e-KYC done, it takes less than 5 minutes

-Step 4: Invest in your favorite large-cap equity fund from amongst the hand-picked mutual funds
+Step 4: Invest in the most suitable large-cap equity fund from amongst the hand-picked mutual funds

 5. Top 5 Large-cap Equity Funds in India

-While selecting a fund, you need to analyze the fund from different angles.
+While selecting a fund, you need to analyse the fund from different angles.
 There are various quantitative and qualitative parameters which can be used to arrive at the best large-cap equity funds as per your requirements.
 Additionally, you need to keep your financial goals, risk appetite and investment horizon in mind.

-The following table represents the top 5 large-cap equity funds in India based on the past 5 year returns.
-Investors may choose the funds based on a different investment horizon like 3 years or 10 years returns.
+The following table represents the top 5 large-cap equity funds in India based on the past five year returns.
+Investors may choose the funds based on a different investment horizon like three years or ten years returns.
 You may include other criteria like financial ratios as well.

 |Fund Name||1 year||3 year||5 year|